google/WebFundamentals/src/content/en/fundamentals/design-and-ui/media/images.md

     }

-Chrome, Firefox and Opera all support the standard `(min-resolution: 2dppx)`, while Safari and Android Browser both require the older vendor prefixed syntax without the `dppx` unit.
+Chrome, Firefox, and Opera all support the standard `(min-resolution: 2dppx)`, while the Safari and Android browsers both require the older vendor prefixed syntax without the `dppx` unit.
 Remember, these styles are only loaded if the device matches the media query, and you must specify styles for the base case.
-This also provides the benefit of ensuring something will be rendered if the browser doesn't support resolution specific media queries.
+This also provides the benefit of ensuring something is rendered if the browser doesn't support resolution-specific media queries.

 <pre class="prettyprint">
 {% includecode content_path="web/fundamentals/design-and-ui/media/_code/media-query-dppx.html" region_tag="mqdppx" adjust_indentation="auto" %}